UMR-CNRM/snowtools/doc/source/extra_documentation/these_ange/Forcing_modification.rst

 | For blowing snow transport simulations, having a realistic wind is essential.
 In our simulations we used Louis' DEVINE high resolution wind.
 | To proceed to our simulations we therefore had to hand-cook wind modified simulation forcings.

+We therefore had to hand-cook modified simulation forcings.

 .. _simscratch: